crbilladeau/fetch-dog-adoption/README.md

 ## Features

-- Search for dogs and filter by breed and location
+- Search for dogs and filter by breed, location, and age range
 - Sort results by breed, age, or name
-- Add dogs to your favorites
+- Add dogs to your favorites, saved to browser local storage
 - Generate a perfect match based on your favorites

+## Note from the dev

-**Note from the dev:** I added a few unit tests, which use Jest and React Testing Library.
-While I did not have time to implement 100% coverage, the idea is to demonstrate my testing philosophy and approach to testing.
+I added a few unit tests, which use Jest and React Testing Library.
+While I did not have time to implement 100% coverage, the idea of adding unit tests was to demonstrate my testing philosophy and general approach to testing.
 You can check out the following examples here:

 - [DogCard.test.tsx](https://github.com/crbilladeau/fetch-dog-adoption/blob/master/src/authenticated-routes/SearchDashboard/DogsList/components/__tests__/DogCard.test.tsx)
 - [FavoritesContext.test.tsx](https://github.com/crbilladeau/fetch-dog-adoption/blob/master/src/context/__tests__/FavoritesContext.test.tsx)